Japan's cases surpass 10,000 while South Korea reports 8 in 24 hours

 - South Korea has reported eight more cases of the coronavirus over the past 24 hours.

-There were more than 734,000 confirmed cases of COVID-19 in the United States at midnight EDT Sunday, according to Johns Hopkins University.
-There have been over 38,000 deaths in the U.S. and 66,000 recoveries.
-More than 3.6 million tests have been conducted.
+There were more than 735,000 confirmed cases of COVID-19 in the United States around 6 a.m.
+EDT Sunday, according to Johns Hopkins University.
+There have been over 39,000 deaths in the U.S. and 66,000 recoveries.
+More than 3.7 million tests have been conducted.

 For most people, the virus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness or death.